mantidproject/mantid/docs/source/interfaces/Muon_Analysis_developers_guide.rst

 When the ``MWRunFiles`` widget signals that it has found the relevant files, only then does the fit process continue in ``continueFit``.
 The reason for this is because users can type a range of runs into the box and then immediately hit Return or click Fit, without first clicking outside the box - and we need time to do the file search before starting.

+.. note:: Despite their names, ``MuonSequentialFitDialog`` does *not* inherit from ``SequentialFitDialog`` - they are completely separate classes.
+I assume this is for historical reasons.
+Amongst other differences, the muon sequential fit dialog calls :ref:`algm-Fit` multiple times while the general sequential fit dialog uses :ref:`algm-PlotPeakByLogValue`.

 After a fit
 ^^^^^^^^^^^